onetimesecret/onetimesecret.github.com/_posts/business/2013-02-04-ui-update-mobile.md

 who: delano
 ---

 I worked on a new UI over the weekend and pushed it live today.
-Thanks to [Twitter's Bootstrap](http://twitter.github.com/bootstrap/) framework, it's cleaner, easier to use, and works great on small (mobile) screens too.
+Thanks to [Twitter's Bootstrap](http://twitter.github.com/bootstrap/) framework it's cleaner, easier to use, and works great on small (mobile) screens too.
 Here are a couple comparisons (old vs new):

 ## Homepage
 <img alt="Homepage v2" src="/img/blog/2013/ots-homepage-v2s.png" style="border: solid 1px #ccc"/>